zenithura/marriage-proposal/README.md

 This is a **Flask-based web app** designed for a unique, customizable marriage proposal experience.
 Simply add the couple's names to the URL, and watch as the magic unfolds!

+## Deployment 🌐
+The app is deployed and live on PythonAnywhere.
+You can access the live version here(only work with phones):
+[**Live Demo**](http://secretbutton.pythonanywhere.com/?first=John&second=Jane)

 ## Features ✨
 - **Personalized Proposal**: Customize the page by adding the couple's names to the URL like so:
 `/?first=BoyName&second=GirlName`

-## Deployment 🌐
-The app is deployed and live on PythonAnywhere.
-You can access the live version here:
-[**Live Demo**](http://secretbutton.pythonanywhere.com/?first=John&second=Jane)

 - **Interactive Experience**:
 - The page displays a button.
 - Hold down the button, and a marriage contract with the couple’s names appears.